dantecatalfamo/agenda-html/README.md

 # agenda-html

 Export an HTML and/or text version of org-agenda without opening Emacs.

+It requires `emacs`, `git` and `tmux` to be installed on your system.

 I made this to run from my crontab every ~15 minutes in order to have my home page in firefox and chrome as an up-to-date version of my org-agenda.